Lexington Drug Paraphernalia Attorney

 You’ll need a seasoned Lexington criminal defense lawyer in your corner to protect your best interests.
-At Oakley & Oakley, LLC, I have more than 15 years of experience handling cases like yours.
+At Oakley & Oakley, LLC, I have nearly 20 years of experience handling cases like yours.
 I know how state prosecutors think.
 More importantly, I know how to fight to have your charges dismissed or reduced.

 When you hire me, you’ll benefit from an attorney who will:

 - Identify any legitimate use for the alleged drug paraphernalia